ali-a321/Burger-Bliss-Dashboard/README.md

 - **Geographical Analysis**: Shows orders categorized by city providing location-specific insights.

-This dashboard was built using React for the frontend, Node.js and Express for the backend, and MySQL for the database management.
-It's hosted on AWS EC2 for the application and AWS RDS for the database.
 The analysis and filtering of data primarily relied on MySQL queries executed on the database tables.
+This dashboard was built using React & CSS for the frontend, Node.js & Express for the backend, and MySQL for the database management.
+The MySQL database is hosted on AWS RDS and the Node.js Express server on AWS EC2.